Winding quotients for virtual period maps of rank 1: Lifting of the map to the monodromy covering space

 We warn that the anti-diagonal arrow for the virtual period map $ z^{\tau}$ is a multi-valent map so that the diagram is not commutative in the usual sense.

-{\bf Non-existence of the inversion map?} The naive ``invertion problem'' in this setting is to give an inversion map from $ \mathbb{C}_{w}^\times$ to $ \mathbb{C}_{z}^\times$ of the map $z^\tau$.
-However, the observation is that {\it there does not exists such {\bf univalent holomorphic map} which makes the diagram commutative}, since the analytic continuation of any local inversion map becomes automatically the multi-valued function $z=w^{1/\tau}$ on $ \mathbb{C}_{w}^\times$.
-That is, {\it a naive solution of the classical inversion problem for the virtual period map $z^{\tau}$ by a univalent map from the range to the domain does not exist.}
+The naive ``inversion problem'' in this setting is to give a map from $ \mathbb{C}_{w}^\times$ to $ \mathbb{C}_{z}^\times$ making the diagram commutative.
+However, {\it there does not exists a {\bf single-valued holomorphic map} which makes the diagram commutative}, since the analytic continuation of any local inversion map becomes automatically the multi-valued function $z=w^{1/\tau}$ on $ \mathbb{C}_{w}^\times$.
+That is, {\it a naive solution of the classical inversion problem for the virtual period map $z^{\tau}$ by a single-valued map from the range to the domain does not exist.}